-Explore the best of Utah & Nevada!
-These series of exciting adventure activities challenge students in one of the most diverse places on earth.
-Backcountry skills and outdoor education combine for a complete wilderness experience!
+Explore the best of Utah and Nevada in a series of exciting adventure courses.
+Designed to challenge students in a beautifully diverse setting, backcountry skills and outdoor education combine for a complete wilderness experience!

-This comprehensive multi-sport course is the perfect setting to achieve your goals whether you are looking to hone your technical abilities for a lifetime of outdoor exploration, expand your leadership skills, or have a fun, exciting adventure with friends.
+This comprehensive multi-sport course is the perfect setting to achieve your goals, whether you are looking to hone your technical abilities for a lifetime of outdoor exploration, expand your leadership skills, or have an exciting adventure with friends.

 THE INSTRUCTORS AND GUIDES OF IWLS are widely recognized as some of the very best in their field and have practical leadership experience from around the globe.
 They are well-trained and have an uncommon enthusiasm for sharing their skill and knowledge, borne out of a passion for outdoor exploration.
-We are specialist at taking young adults into the wilderness and facilitating experiential education.
+We specialize in taking young adults into the wilderness and facilitating experiential educations.

 THE IWLS GENERAL CURRICULUM outlines the essential components for effective outdoor leadership.
 Here are a few points that the course will focus on.

-- Environmental Ethics: As adventurers in some of the most pristine environments on the planet, it is our duty to respect the natural world.
-All of our courses practice and teach Leave No Trace® principles.
+- Environmental Ethics: As adventurers in some of the most pristine environments on the planet, it is our duty to respect the natural world and teach others to, as well.
+All of our courses teach and practice Leave No Trace® principles.

-- Basic Camping Skills: Mastering these essential skills will prove valuable whether you are pitching a tent in gale force winds or melting snow for drinking water.
+- Basic Camping Skills: Mastering these essential skills will prove valuable whether you are pitching a tent in gale force winds, or finding suitable drinking water.

 - Equipment/Clothing Selection and Use: You’ll learn to choose the right gear for the correct application, whether enjoying a sunny afternoon on a snow slope or trekking through a tropical rainforest.

-- Navigation: Learn how to take a bearing, read a topographical map, triangulate your position, or navigate in a whiteout.
+- Navigation: Learn how to take a bearing, read a topographical map, triangulate your position, or navigate through a canyon.

-Rock Climbing Notch Peak, located in Utah’s west desert, is home to the largest limestone face in the continental U.S. Plenty of sunshine and a massive sea of rock offers endless amounts of crack, face and slab climbing.
-This idyllic area is perfect to hone rock climbing technique, anchor placements, and multi-pitch climbing.
+Rock Climbing Notch Peak, located in Utah’s west desert, is home to the largest limestone face in the continental U.S. A plethora of sunshine and gorgeous rock offers endless amounts of slab-, face- and crack-climbing.
+This idyllic area is the perfect place to hone your rock climbing technique, anchor placements, and multi-pitch climbing.

-Backpacking & Canyoneering The canyon country of the desert southwest is famous for its beautiful red rock canyons, unique topographical formations and landscapes.
-IWLS students rappel narrow slot canyons, backpack through towering needles of red rock and learn about the fragile desert ecosystem as they explore this wilderness playground.
+Backpacking & Canyoneering The canyon country of the Southwestern desert is famous for its beautiful red rock canyons.
+Within these unique topographical formations and landscapes, IWLS students will learn to rappel into narrow slot canyons, backpack through towering needles of red rock, and study the fragile desert ecosystem.

-Experience Level: No previous experience is necessary for this course.
+Experience Level: No previous experience is necessary for these courses.
 However, with a desire to learn and an enthusiasm for adventure, you’ll develop the skills necessary for a lifetime of wilderness exploration.